Setting up a Minecraft Java Edition Server on Ubuntu

 OpenJDK 64-Bit Server VM (build 17.0.3+7-Ubuntu-0ubuntu0.20.04.1, mixed mode, sharing)

-4. For our next step, we need to create a user that our Ubuntu Minecraft server will run under.
+4. For our next step, we need to create a user that our Minecraft Java Edition server will run under on Ubuntu by using the useradd command.

 We will call this user “mcserver” and use the “-m” option so that it generates a home directory for the user.